MrDopey/webscrape-to-wikijs/README.md

 2. Click "Create Credentials" > "Service Account"
 3. Fill in the service account details
 4. Click "Create and Continue"
-5. Grant the service account the "Viewer" role
+5. **Skip the IAM role selection** (or select any role - IAM roles don't control Drive access)
+   - Drive access is controlled by folder sharing permissions (next step)
 6. Click "Done"
 7. Click on the created service account
 8. Go to the "Keys" tab